acrolinx/sidebar-sdk-js/README.md

 We like to schedule a kickoff meeting to answer any questions about your integration project.
 After the meeting, we provide you with test server credentials and configuration settings you need to get started.

-## Configuration of the sidebar cloud example

-Before you can run this example you need to configure some settings in these files:

-  * samples/server/cloud/config.js
-    * username
-    * password
-    * clientId
-    * clientSecret
-  * samples/client/cloud/config.js
-    * documentId

 ## Configuration of the sidebar on premise example

 Before you can run this example you need to configure some settings in these files: